fema-ffrd/ffrd-model-developer/README.md

 NLCD Downloader Reference: https://github.com/reirby/LandCoverDownloader This was utilized through an MIT License provided within the repo.

 One primary function exists in nlcd_downloader_converter.py:

-def get_nlcd_and_convert(aoi_path, output_directory, nlcd_classifications_path = None)
+**get_nlcd_and_convert(aoi_path, output_directory, nlcd_classifications_path = None)**
-        aoi_path (str): The path to the file containing area of interest.
-The full extent will be used to subset the NLCD data. file format must be supported by Fiona (see geopandas.read_file() for more information)
+- aoi_path (str): The path to the file containing area of interest.
+The full extent will be used to subset the NLCD data.
+File format must be supported by Fiona (see geopandas.read_file() for more information)

-        output_directory (str): The path to the directory where the output tif files will be saved.
+- output_directory (str): The path to the directory where the output tif files will be saved.

-        nlcd_classifications_path (str): The path to the CSV file that contains the Mannings n values for each NLCD classification.
+- nlcd_classifications_path (str): The path to the CSV file that contains the Mannings n values for each NLCD classification.CSV column headers should be: 'value', 'nlcd_name', 'mannings_n'
-            CSV column headers should be: 'value', 'nlcd_name', 'mannings_n' If no csv file is provided, a default one will be generated using the function mock_csv_file()
+If no csv file is provided, a default one will be generated using the function mock_csv_file()

 NLCD Legend Reference: https://www.mrlc.gov/data/legends/national-land-cover-database-class-legend-and-description